official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 111 Minute Straw to Prime Minister, 11 March 2003, ‘Iraq: What if We Cannot Win the Second Resolution?’

-34

-The Report of the Iraq Inquiry248.
-When Mr Blair and President Bush discussed the position late on 11 March, it was clear that President Bush was determined not to postpone the start of military action.112 They discussed the impact of President Chirac’s “veto threats”.
+248. When Mr Blair and President Bush discussed the position late on 11 March, it was clear that President Bush was determined not to postpone the start of military action.112 They discussed the impact of President Chirac’s “veto threats”.
 Mr Blair considered that President Chirac’s remarks “gave some cover” for ending the UN route.